Owenied/Checklists-App/README.md

 ![](App%20Screen%20Shots/DeletingAnItem.png)

-                         Above: Screenshot of the "Deleting an Item" screen in the Checklists app
+                         Above: Screenshot of "Deleting an Item" in the Checklists app

 ![](App%20Screen%20Shots/AlertPopup.png)